Marvel Cinematic Universe: Phase Three: Development

 In July 2016, Avengers: Infinity War – Part 1 was retitled Avengers: Infinity War, while Part 2 was left untitled until the release of its first teaser trailer in December 2018, when it was revealed to be Avengers: Endgame.
 After the title was revealed, Feige said withholding it for so long had backfired on the studio due to the high expectations that fans had set for the reveal.
 Despite this, Feige stood by the decision.
 He explained that the October 2014 Infinity War announcement had taken attention away from Avengers: Age of Ultron (2015) and the studio did not want to repeat that mistake by announcing Endgames title before Infinity War was released.
+Sony confirmed a sequel to Homecoming, later titled Spider-Man: Far From Home, in December 2016.
+It was scheduled for release in July 2019, shortly after Endgames premiere.
+Sony's insistence that the sequel be released in 2019 clashed with Marvel's MCU plans considering the character dies at the end of Infinity War and is not resurrected until Endgame, by which time marketing for Far From Home had begun.
+It was believed to be the first film in Phase Four until April 2019, when Feige said Far From Home would be the final film of Phase Three.
+In June, he added that the film would be the conclusion to the MCU's "The Infinity Saga" storyline.

+Marvel Studios was integrated into Walt Disney Studios in 2015, with Feige reporting to Walt Disney Studios chairman Alan F. Horn instead of Marvel Entertainment CEO Isaac Perlmutter.
+All key film decisions moving forward were to be made by Feige and executives at Marvel Studios rather than the Marvel Entertainment "creative committee" that was involved in earlier MCU films.
+Following this change, a new Marvel Studios logo was introduced in July 2016 to be featured at the start of new MCU films.
+It features imagery from the MCU rather than Marvel's general history and the comics.
+The logo is accompanied by a new fanfare composed by Michael Giacchino.
 Civil War, Infinity War, and Endgame were directed by Anthony and Joe Russo and written by Christopher Markus and Stephen McFeely.
 There was a large amount of collaboration between them and the other Phase Three directors and writers to make sure "everything line[d] up right" for the MCU's culmination in Infinity War and Endgame.
-Peyton Reed, director of Ant-Man (2015) and Ant-Man and the Wasp, felt the relationship and collaboration between the Phase Three directors was "probably the closest thing that this generation will have to a '30s- or '40s-era studio system where you are all on the lot and you are all working on different things."
+Peyton Reed, director of Ant-Man and Ant-Man and the Wasp, felt the relationship and collaboration between the Phase Three directors was "probably the closest thing that this generation will have to a '30s- or '40s-era studio system where you are all on the lot and you are all working on different things".